 10. Marta Żukiel – Poland

 Poland has a history enriched with communication design.
-And its legacy outreaches the country borders, sponging the country’s political, social, and economic impact in the form of bold collages, vintage art, avant-garde logos, and ecstatic packaging designs.
+And its legacy outreaches the country borders, sponging the country’s political, social, and economic impact in the form of bold collages, vintage art, avant-garde logos, and ecstatic packaging logo designs.

 Marta Żukiel, in her vintage Christmas card, makes sure that the objects and designs specific to Poland communicate and interact with the modern theme of Christmas.
 She uses intricate patterns, multiple types, and intense colors to awaken the core spirit.
 Though the design looks a bit crowded, it also becomes the beauty of it!